RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-fee-superfluid-0.1.0.md

 Any `declareReceivedRefund` event is considered a refund.

-Any `StreamWithReferenceAndFee` events emitted from the proxy contract with the following arguments are considered as a refund:
+Any `StreamWithReferenceAndFee` events emitted from the SuperApp contract with the following arguments are considered as a refund:

 - `tokenAddress === request.currency.value`
 - `to === refundAddress`